ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_flato13ipcc.rst

       mean surface air temperature of CMIP5 models, both for the period 1961-1990 and for the pre-industrial control runs.

+    * Figure 9.45a: Scatterplot of springtime snow-albedo effect values in climate change vs. springtime d(alpha_s)/d(T_s) values in the seasonal cycle in transient climate change experiments (Hall and Qu, 2006).

 Available recipes and diagnostics
 ---------------------------------